hemmecke/spadunit/README.md

   * Duplicates of `--test:NAME` with identical `NAME` part per file are joined together and executed as one chunk.

-  * Optionally each `.test` file can contain two special chunks, namely
+  * Optionally each `.input-test` file can contain two special chunks, namely

         --setup
         LINES OF SETUP CODE